dalhaldalha/Projects/3-column preview card/README.md

 - I learned about Css Resets.
 - There should only be one H1 element on a page, for  SEO I assume.
+- Learned that it is best practice to start of your design with a mobile version first and then scale it up.
+- Call to actions(CTAs) should be anchors instead of buttons.
+- Create Landmarks for different parts of the website.

 ### Continued development